OpenDSA/OpenDSA/RST/en/Slides/Programming.rst

       * Avoiding the “zombie” effect makes people more productive (and cuts time requirements)

-.. slide:: How to fail at implementing your project
+.. slide:: How to fail at implementing your project:

      * Write the project
      * Debug the project

 .. slide:: How to succeed at implementing your project

+   .. rst-class:: build

    * Write the smallest possible kernel
    * Debug the kernel thoroughly